Health/Wellness, Heart Health, Patient Blog | Jun 13 2022

 Clear the salt shaker from the table.
 Removing the saltshaker from your kitchen table is an easy method to prevent adding salt to your meal.
 In addition, this will help you taste the food before reaching to add more flavor.

 Shop the perimeter of the grocery store.
 Most of the time, canned or processed, shelf-stable foods are found within the aisles or middle of the grocery store.
 Shopping along the perimeter of the store allows for the selection of lower sodium fruits, vegetables, and certain meats.
-If the meat item has a label, limit foods that are preserved in a saline solution or be sure to rinse these foods under running water before preparing.
+If the meat item has a label, limit foods that are preserved in a saline solution, or be sure to rinse these foods under running water before preparing.

 Read labels.
 Reading the Nutrition Facts Label is an important part of following a low-sodium diet.
 Identify the serving size and try to include foods with 140 milligrams of sodium per serving or less.
 If you plan to eat more than one portion, be sure to include this amount as part of your total daily sodium intake.
 Look for lower sodium labeling or terminology including “salt or sodium free,” “low or very low sodium,” “reduced sodium,” or “lightly salted.”